ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

-Because new protocols or extensions might define new Capsule Types, intermediaries that wish to allow for future extensibility SHOULD forward capsules without modification unless the definition of the Capsule Type in use specifies additional intermediary processing.
-One such Capsule Type is the DATAGRAM capsule; see {{datagram-capsule}}.
+Because new protocols or extensions might define new Capsule Types, intermediaries that wish to allow for future extensibility SHOULD forward Capsules without modification unless the definition of the Capsule Type in use specifies additional intermediary processing.
+One such Capsule Type is the DATAGRAM Capsule; see {{datagram-capsule}}.
 In particular, intermediaries SHOULD forward Capsules with an unknown Capsule Type without modification.

 Endpoints that receive a Capsule with an unknown Capsule Type MUST silently